Skip to content

 So Zippy may have been drawn in California, but the real “Zip” was born in New Jersey!

 For those who don’t know, Liberty Corner is a small hamlet and part of the larger Bernards Township in Somerset County, New Jersey.
-Known primarily as a pass through for Rochembeau’s French Revolutionary War troops that stopped over in Liberty Corner on the way to Yorktown, Liberty Corner was a sleepy rural farm town back when Johnson was growing up.
+Known primarily as a pass-through for Rochembeau’s French Revolutionary War troops who stopped over in Liberty Corner on the way to Yorktown, Liberty Corner was a sleepy rural farm town back when Johnson was growing up.
 Liberty Corner remains pretty much the same today.

 Once slaves, William and Mahalia Johnson, William’s parents agreed to let Somerville’s Van Emburgh’s Circus display their “pinhead” looking son for money.
 He was later made famous in 1860 by P.T.
-Barnum becoming Zip the Pinhead Johnson, a staple in the circus side show business in New York City.
-Barnum, who was then the owner of Barnum’s American Museum, bought the rights to display Zip and hired him to work at the museum.
-(FYI, Barnum’s circus was sold to Ringling brothers on July 8, 1907 for $400,000 ).
+Barnum becoming Zip the Pinhead Johnson, a staple in the circus sideshow business in New York City.
+Barnum, then the owner of Barnum’s American Museum, bought the rights to display Zip and hired him to work there.
+(FYI, Barnum’s circus was sold to the Ringling brothers on July 8, 1907, for $400,000 ).

 The "Dean of Freaks"

-Johnson was noted as holding the title of “Dean of Freaks” in the Barnum sidshow, often beating out those famed attractions like the bearded lady, the full bodied tattoo man, the midget, the fat lady, siamese twins, and the tallest man in the world.
+Johnson was noted as holding the title of “Dean of Freaks” in the Barnum show, often beating out those famed attractions like the bearded lady, the full-bodied tattoo man, the midget, the fat lady, the siamese twins, and the tallest man in the world.
 Listed on his business card would have been the title – “Freak Show Performer”.
 He was always the #1 draw.
-How cool is that.
+How cool is that?

-In 1925, as part of a publicity stunt, Johnshon came forward during the Scope monkey trial in Dayton, Tennessee and offered himself as evidence.
-(Bet you didn’t know that).
+In 1925, as part of a publicity stunt, Johnshon came forward during the Scope Monkey trial in Dayton, Tennessee, and offered himself as evidence.
+(I bet you didn’t know that.)

-Some call it tragic, other call it opportunistic and exploitative.
-Either way, Johnson made a career out of his oddity and made himself into a performer that provided a great living.
-Today, people probably would’ve just wanted Johnson stay at home and receive medicare and social security.
-Zip became Barnum’s most consistent draw and became one of the better paid performers earing $100 a week.
+Some call it tragic, others opportunistic and exploitative.
+Either way, Johnson made a career out of his oddity and became a performer who provided a great living.
+Today, people probably would’ve just wanted Johnson to stay at home and receive Medicare and Social Security.
+Zip became Barnum’s most consistent draw and one of the better-paid performers, earning $100 weekly.
 That’s some serious cash back in those days.

-Griffith admits – “The name Zippy obviously comes from New Jersey’s most famous pinhead, but his fractured speech pattern was originlly inspired by Schlitzie’s dialog (such as it is) in the 1932 “Freaks” movie”.
-Take a look at the extracts from the 1932 Film Freaks .
-Remember Schlitzie’s a MAN!
+Griffith admits, “The name Zippy obviously comes from New Jersey’s most famous pinhead, but his fractured speech pattern was originally inspired by Schlitzie’s dialog (such as it is) in the 1932 Freaks movie.”
+Take a look at the extracts from the 1932 Film Freaks.
+Remember Schlitzie’s a man!

 griffith_schlitzie